 6. Know the best birthing positions

 Being active and upright during contractions is going to help your baby descend and rotate which will reduce labour time.
-Being active has also been proven to reduce the need for medical pain relief.
+Being active has also been proven to reduce the need for medical pain relief during childbirth.
 Our nutrition protocol and the overall elimination of fear helps to reduce labour time too without a doubt.
 In the study of She Births, our average labour length was approximately seven hours, which is fantastic.

 To reduce tearing we need to do a multitude of things, but so do your caregivers.
 It is a real team effort to take care of this part of the body.
 We suggest firstly a pelvic floor assessment with a women's physio to check your resting tone – whether you over engage or not – so that you can learn how to release.